 Facilities in which fellows would be attending outpatient stroke clinic include the following:

-- UCSD Hillcrest – Medical Offices North
+- UCSD Hillcrest Medical Center (Medical Offices North)

 - UCSD Sulpizio Cardiovascular Center

-- San Diego Veterans Administration Medical Center
+- San Diego Veterans Administration (VA) Medical Center

 Vascular neurology fellows are on-call approximately one weeknight per week and every fourth weekend.
 Call responsibilities include triaging stroke codes from multiple different institutions to gauge the prospect of thrombolysis and/or endovascular therapy, conducting telemedicine consultations, facilitating acute stroke transfers, and providing consultative input for patients with stroke requiring neurointensive care management.